Improved Converses and Gap Results for Coded Caching: Detailed Problem Setup

-During a period of low network-congestion and before the receivers' demand vector $\d$ is known, the transmitter sends an individual cache message $\V_k \in\big\{1,\ldots, \big\lfloor 2^{F\M}\big \rfloor\big\}$, to each of the $K$ receivers.
+The communications process takes place in two phases, namely the caching phase and the delivery phase.
+Caching is done during a period of low network-congestion and before the receivers' demand vector $\d$ is known.
+More specifically, for $k\in \{1,\ldots, K\}$, the transmitter sends an individual cache message $\V_k \in\big\{1,\ldots, \big\lfloor 2^{F\M}\big \rfloor\big\}$ to Receiver~$k$.
 Since $\d$ is unknown at this time, the cache messages will be functions of the entire library.
-For every $k\in\{1,\ldots, K\}$:\footnote{Allowing for randomized caching functions does not change the results of this paper.}
+For every $k\in\{1,\ldots, K\}$, we have\footnote{Alternatively, one could allow the caching functions to depend also on external randomness that does not depend on the library nor the receivers' demands. {The rate-memory tradeoff, which is the focus of this paper, is the same under both assumptions.
+This can be proved in a similar way as proving that randomized encoding does not change the rate-distortion function of memoryless source coding problems.}}